GauravDawra/Cache-Implementation/README.md

-Author: Gaurav Dawra
+# Author: Gaurav Dawra
-Rollno.: 2019039
+# Rollno.: 2019039

 This project is an OOP implemetaion of the various cache types.
-It provides an API to declare a cache structure of one of the following types:
+It provides an API
+to declare a cache structure of one of the following types:
     1. Associative cache
     2. Directive cache
     3. n-way Associative cache

+# NOTE : It has been assumed that the machine is 1 32-bit machine
+# We can change the word size by changing the value of the constant `WORD_SIZE`
+# in "resources.cpp"

-The cache "class" has the following prototype:
+# The cache "class" has the following prototype:
-    template<type T> cache<T>
+#    template<type T> cache<T>

 `type` is is an enum which can take three values:
     1. associative = 0,